Wix Payments 2023: Should You Use It? Fees, Setup, and More

 With a Wix business plan, anyone can reap the benefits of Wix Payments: a free payment gateway for your online store.
 It's a comprehensive solution to managing your payments and orders, all from the convenience of one central dashboard, so you don't need to outsource to a third party.

-Wix Payments is Wix’s free, in-house payment gateway.
+The Wix website builder has Wix Payments, a free, in-house payment gateway.
 Anyone with a Wix business plan can use it, removing the need for third-party processors.
 It’s available in 15 countries (including the US), and you can use it alongside PayPal to offer more choice to customers.
-Plus, the processing fee for all credit and debit cards is fixed at 2.9% + $0.30.
+Plus, the processing fee for Wix Payments POS is fixed at 2.6% + $0 in the US and 2.7% + $0 in Canada.
+When using manual card entry this goes up to 2.9% + 0.30 USD or CAD.

 But is it right for you?
 We’ll help you decide in this review.
 Let’s start off with the pros and cons of Wix Payments.